mathspp/mathspp/pages/talks_/_talks/text.md

 ## 🎙️ Talks

+This table lists the talks I've given at Python conferences and meetups.
+Whenever possible, I include a link to the original session page, to the recording of the talk, and to the main reference I used when creating the talk.

 | Date | Conference | Talk title | Watch | Reference |
 | :- | :- | :- | :- | :- |
 | 17-07-2025 | EuroPython 2025 | [A tour of the module `itertools`](https://ep2025.europython.eu/session/a-tour-of-the-module-itertools) | TBA | [Blog article](https://mathspp.com/blog/module-itertools-overview) |